 Don't Be Fooled

-Ok, fine, maybe it does happen sometimes.
+It does happen sometimes.
 It's technically possible to not experience pain while your cervix is dilating, your uterus is contracting, and a 7ish pound baby is exiting your body out of your vagina.
 It's possible.
 But it's highly unlikely.

 How To Naturally Manage Labor Pain